sajeeb-ahmeed/professional-photoghraper/README.md

 This Studio [Massio](https://github.com/facebook/create-react-app).

 ## Overused marketing phrases

-* Featured
+### Featured
-              * FEP EUROPEAN PHOTOGRAPHER OF THE YEAR 2020 - Wedding Golden Camera
+              1. FEP EUROPEAN PHOTOGRAPHER OF THE YEAR 2020 - Wedding Golden Camera
-                  * With a passion for / We are passionate about / We believe
+                  1. With a passion for / We are passionate about / We believe
-              * Make your dreams a reality / Bring your vision to life / Dream wedding *Go the extra mile / Go above and beyond / Take it to the next level *Perfect day / Special day / Best day of your life / Best day ever / Once-in-a-lifetime -OR-
+                    2. Make your dreams a reality / Bring your vision to life / Dream wedding
+                   3. Go the extra mile / Go above and beyond / Take it to the next level 4.Perfect day / Special day / Best day of your life / Best day ever / Once-in-a-lifetime

  ## So what should I do instead?
 * The Essentials
               * Is this submission addressed to me or my publication?
-                  * Has this shoot been submitted or published elsewhere *The Images
+                  * Has this shoot been submitted or published elsewhere
+          * The Images
           * Have the images been edited in a consistent style for seamless flow?

 * Have enough images been supplied to tell a compelling story?